SartoRiccardo/pandehelper-bot/README.md

 ## Usage

+Requires a postgres database

 ### Setup

 1. Clone the repo
+2. Install the dependencies in `requirements.txt`
-2. Rename `config.example.py` into `config.py` and fill it out accordingly
+3. Rename `config.example.py` into `config.py` and fill it out accordingly
+4. Execute the contents of `db_init.sql` into your postgres database
-3. Run the `ct-ticket-tracker.py`
+5. Run the `ct-ticket-tracker.py`

 ### Setting up the tile log channel